8 Comments

 Expand full comment

-moniker's avatar
+brother moniker's avatar

 lovely piece.
 I see what you mean applying the principle in everyday life and design.